microsoft/MLOpsPython/docs/code_description.md

 - `environment_setup/install_requirements.sh` : This script prepares a local conda environment i.e. install the Azure ML SDK and the packages specified in environment definitions.

-- `environment_setup/iac-*.yml, arm-templates` : Infrastructure as Code piplines to create and delete required resources along with corresponding arm-templates.
+- `environment_setup/iac-*-arm.yml, arm-templates` : Infrastructure as Code piplines to create required resources using ARM, along with corresponding arm-templates.
+Infrastructure as Code can be deployed with this template or with the Terraform template.

+- `environment_setup/iac-*-tf.yml, tf-templates` : Infrastructure as Code piplines to create required resources using Terraform, along with corresponding tf-templates.
+Infrastructure as Code can be deployed with this template or with the ARM template.

+- `environment_setup/iac-remove-environment.yml` : Infrastructure as Code piplines to delete the created required resources.

 - `environment_setup/Dockerfile` : Dockerfile of a build agent containing Python 3.6 and all required packages.